-Whenever you have a new idea, or want to try something new, you’re going to get a little inkling.
+Whenever you have a new idea or want to try something new, you’re going to get a little inkling.
 An inkling that will tell you not to do it.
-That hit of anxiety that tells you that you shouldn’t take the risk because of all the “what ifs.”
-Our fight or flight brain doesn’t realize that there’s a difference between calculated risks and being reckless.
+That hit of anxiety tells you that you shouldn’t take the risk because of all the “what ifs.”
+Our fight-or-flight brain doesn’t realize that there’s a difference between calculated risks and being reckless.
 Sure, forgoing the new idea can relieve you of your anxiety, but a pattern of playing small could lead to long-term depression.

-In truth, taking risks, even the smallest of them, can improve your life.
-THe biggest benefit is that you learn.
-You can’t learn something new without taking the risk.
+In truth, taking risks, even the smallest of them can improve your life.
+The biggest benefit is that you learn.
+You can’t learn something new without taking a risk.
 Never taking a risk means being confined to your own bubble of knowledge.

 What to Do Instead

 There are things you can do to help mitigate that fear.
-First make sure your emotions and ration are aligned.
-Just because something feels scarrier to you doesn’t mean it’s riskier.
+First, make sure your emotions and ration are aligned.
+Just because something feels scarier to you doesn’t mean it’s riskier.
 You drive a car every day, yet you’re afraid to talk in front of a group of people.
-The risk of driving a car can be death, but you can’t die of public speaking.
-When you do have a new idea or are called to do something you’ve never done, accurate assess the risk factor.
+The risk of driving a car can be deadly, but you can’t die of public speaking.
+When you do have a new idea or are called to do something you’ve never done, accurately assess the risk factor.

-If you are afraid of failure, try to find ways to increase the chance of success.
+If you are afraid of failure, try to find ways to increase your chance of success.
 Going back to the public speaking example, instead of going on stage raw, maybe you should practice your speech a few times.
-If you want to start your own business, but afraid of the instability, you should wait until your making comfortable income from your side hustle before quitting.
+If you want to start your own business, but are afraid of the instability, you should wait until you are making a comfortable income from your side hustle before quitting.

 Don’t be afraid to do something new because you never did it before.
 Yes, it’ll a bit scary, stressful even.
 You can also think of it as an adventure.
 Something you will learn from regardless of if you succeed or not.